alexwlchan/ideas-for-inclusive-events/src/_ideas/internal-signage.md

 The branding makes it clear that the signs are for your event, and not the standard venue signage, or part of another event.
 The signs should include:

-*   Arrows highlighting the way around the venue
+*   Arrows highlighting the way around the venue, including to:

+    -   Every room used for sessions
+    -   Bathrooms, including accessible bathrooms
+    -   Lifts

 *   A sign on each room you're using
 *   Internal maps with dots to show "you are here"